calaldees/teachingWorkshops/README.md

-# GlobalAcademyNotes
+# teachingWorkshops
-Resorces for visits to the 'Global Academy'
+Resources for teachingWorkshops

+All in `markdown`

+Everyone is encouraged to submit `pull request`s to improve these resources